 Colic is crying in babies lasting more than three hours for at least three days a week.
 Gas can occur anytime and resolves spontaneously by burping or other techniques.
 Gas can also cause colic in babies if not resolved.
 Babies can pass gas through burping or flatulence.
 Colic can also be due to other conditions, such as food allergies.
-Visit a pediatrician if your baby is fussy, has discomfort, is unsure about the cause, or if home care measures are not providing relief.
+If your baby is experiencing fussiness, discomfort, abdominal pain or ache, or any other symptoms and you are unsure about the cause, it is advisable to seek the opinion of a pediatrician.

 A baby’s poop frequency will change as their digestive system becomes mature.
 This infrequent pooping pattern can be normal if they are due to diet changes.
 However, food or lactose intolerance could lead to irregular pooping patterns, which must be checked and treated.
 Consult your pediatrician if your baby hasn’t pooped for more than three days, expresses any discomfort, or has bloody stools.
 Introduce fiber into your baby’s diet gradually if they are older than six months.
-You may also seek a pediatric dietitian’s advice on adding fiber to your baby’s diet.
+You may also seek a pediatric dietitian’s advice on giving your baby a laxative or stool softener.

 - If your baby is not pooping but constantly passing gas, the reasons could include constipation, food changes, and allergies.

 - The frequency of passing stool varies in babies depending on the food type and eating frequencies.